dynatrace-partners/TechLab-Environment-Automation/README.md

 **Executing the request**
 1. Open the Modify New Auto Tag request.
 2. Click on `Send` to execute the request.
-3. Check that the request received a `201 Created` response.
+3. Check that the request received a `204 No Content` response.

 ![](./images/envtoken/modifyTagResp.png)